-Recently, he could have been heard in Die Entführung aus dem Serail at the Théâtre des Champs Elysées and in Nantes, Salome, Carmen, La Veuve Joyeuse, L’Enfant et les Sortilèges, Zauberflöte Trompe la Mort by Luca Francesconi and Don Carlos at the Paris Opera, L’Enfant et les Sortilèges in Lyon, Rome, Glyndebourne, London, Stockholm, at the Paris Philharmonic and at the Auditorium of Radio France in Paris, in Munich, Cologne, Stuttgart, Lausanne, Geneva and Monte Carlo, Eugene Onegin and Ariadne auf Naxos in Glyndebourne, Dialogues des Carmélites at the Théâtre des Champs-Elysées, Capriccio in Lyon and Brussels, L’Etoile (Tapioca) in Amsterdam and for his debuts at Covent Garden, Madama Butterfly in Lille, Reims and Luxemburg, Chérubin by Massenet in Montpellier, L’Heure Espagnole with the Boston Symphony and the Los Angeles Philharmonic, Werther and Carmen at Covent Garden, Geneviève de Brabant in Nancy, Traviata at the Théâtre du Capitole in Toulouse, Ariadne auf Naxos in Lausanne, Les Contes d’Hoffmann in Brussels, Maître Péronilla d’Offenbach at the Théâtre des Champs-Elysées, Eugène Oneguine in Rouen, Fervaal a the Festival de Radio-France, Berlioz’s Te Deum with the Orquestra Sinfonica y Coro RTVE, La Chauve-souris in Avignon, Le Nozze di Figaro in Lausanne, Dialogues des Carmélites at the Opernhaus Zürich, Le Nozze di Figaro and Les Mamelles de Tirésias in Glyndebourne.
+Recently he sang Die Entführung aus dem Serail at the Théâtre des Champs-Elysées and in Nantes, Salome, Carmen, The Merry widow, L’Enfant et les sortilèges, Die Zauberflöte, Trompe-la-Mort by Luca Francesconi and Don Carlos at the Paris Opera, L’Enfant et les Sortilèges in Lyon, Rome, Glyndebourne, London, Stockholm, at the Paris Philharmonic and at the Auditorium of Radio France in Paris, in Munich, Cologne, Stuttgart, Lausanne, Geneva and Monte Carlo, Eugene Onegin and Ariadne auf Naxos in Glyndebourne, Dialogues des Carmélites and Maître Peronilla at the Théâtre des Champs-Elysées, Capriccio in Lyon and Brussels, L’Etoile (Tapioca) in Amsterdam and for his debuts at Covent Garden, Madama Butterfly in Lille, Reims and Luxemburg, Chérubin by Massenet in Montpellier, L’Heure Espagnole with the Boston Symphony and the Los Angeles Philharmonic, Werther and Carmen at Covent Garden, Geneviève de Brabant in Nancy, Traviata at the Théâtre du Capitole in Toulouse, Ariadne auf Naxos in Lausanne, Les Contes d’Hoffmann in Brussels, Maître Péronilla d’Offenbach at the Théâtre des Champs-Elysées, Eugène Oneguine in Rouen, Fervaal a the Festival de Radio-France, Berlioz’s Te Deum with the Orquestra Sinfonica y Coro RTVE, La Chauve-souris in Avignon, Le Nozze di Figaro in Lausanne, Dialogues des Carmélites at the Opernhaus Zürich, Le Nozze di Figaro and Les Mamelles de Tirésias in Glyndebourne.

 This biography should not be edited without permission from Intermezzo.